mj0nez/monitoring-stack/README.md

     - Visualization
     - TimeSeries Database (for custom metrics)

-Both layers have their own compose files, but share the same bridge network `monitoring-network`.
-To pass configuration files, some components have their own directory, containing a config file.
+Every layer has it's own compose files, but all of them share the same bridge network `monitoring-network`.
+To pass configuration files, some components have their own directory, containing a config file e.g.:

 ```tree
 .